ThomasSugar/hmil/people.md

 Dr. Sugar also has co-founded SpringActive, Inc and the Wearable Robotics Association.
 The Wearable Robotics Association will host a wearable robotics conference, WearRAcon, in Phoenix on an annual basis.

-##  "We must find the time to stop and thank the people who make a difference in our lives."
+##  We must find the time to stop and thank the people who make a difference in our lives., JFK

-## Key people who have made great strides

 * Mr. Alex Boehler with his mechatronics <a href="https://www.roboticelements.com/" title="Mechatronics"> ability
 * Dr. Joseph Hitt whose vision has created new paths